-The Influenza vaccine consists of weakened H1N1 and H3N2 strains.
+Influenza vaccines consist of weakened H1N1 and H3N2 strains.
 When presented with these, our organism can start creating specific antibodies, which target the virus H1N1 and H3N2 cells.
 Then when a real virus enters the system, our immune system is prepared and can deactivate it.

-Now that we’ve discussed the flu vaccine and what it contains, let’s take a look at who is responsible for the creation of the vaccine.
+Now that we’ve discussed the influenza vaccines and what they contain, let’s take a look at who is responsible for the creation of the vaccine.

-WHO decides what the influenza vaccine includes.
-And, no, this was not meant to be a question or a Doctor Who reference, it’s just the acronym for the World Health Organization – WHO and as it happens, they are the people deciding on what the flu vaccine will contain each year.
+WHO decides what the influenza vaccines include.
+And, no, this was not meant to be a question or a Doctor Who reference, it’s just the acronym for the World Health Organization – WHO and as it happens, they are the people deciding on what the influenza vaccines will contain each year.